EpiForeSITE/epiworld-measles/models/README.md

      - Quarantined Infectious   0.00  0.00  0.05  0.00  0.22  0.00  0.00  0.73  0.00
      - Recovered                0.00  0.00  0.00  0.00  0.00  0.00  0.00  0.00  1.00

-    Contact matrix (first 10 entires)
-    Each entry is the day of the contact
+    Contact matrix (first 10 entires) (adjacency matrix) Each entry is the day of the contact between i and j, with negative values indicating no contact between the individuals.
       -1   -1   -1   44   -1   39   -1   60   -1   48
       -1   -1   -1   -1   14   49   -1   -1   23   25
       -1   -1   -1   -1   12   -1   21   36   13   -1